andrew/ultimate-awesome/README.md

 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [awesome-privacy-on-blockchains](https://github.com/Mikerah/awesome-privacy-on-blockchains) - A curated list of privacy on blockchains resources.
 - [awesome-code-formatters](https://github.com/rishirdua/awesome-code-formatters) - A curated list of awesome code formatting tools and libraries.
-- [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Editing.
+- [awesome-gnn-systems](https://github.com/chwan1016/awesome-gnn-systems) - A list of awesome GNN systems.
 - [awesome-causality](https://github.com/napsternxg/awesome-causality) - Resources related to causality.
 - [awesome-video](https://github.com/sitkevij/awesome-video) - A curated list of awesome video frameworks, libraries, specifications and software.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
-- [awesome-gnn-systems](https://github.com/chwan1016/awesome-gnn-systems) - A list of awesome GNN systems.
 - [awesome-mythx-smart-contract-security-tools](https://github.com/muellerberndt/awesome-mythx-smart-contract-security-tools) - A curated list of resources and tools for the MythX smart contract security API.
 - [awesome-iconjar](https://github.com/pluwen/awesome-iconjar) - 44 Collect free icon sets for iconjar. 收集免费的图标包，iconjar 格式（44套）。.
 - [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.